explosion/spaCy/website/docs/usage/transformers.md

 library [Thinc](https://thinc.ai).
-A transformer model is just a statistical model, so the [`spacy-transformers`](https://github.com/explosion/spacy-transformers) package actually has very little work to do: we just have to provide a few functions that do the required plumbing.
-We also provide a pipeline component, [`Transformer`](/api/transformer), that lets you do multi-task learning and lets you save the transformer outputs for later use.
+A transformer model is just a statistical model, so the [`spacy-transformers`](https://github.com/explosion/spacy-transformers) package actually has very little work to do: it just has to provide a few functions that do the required plumbing.
+It also provides a pipeline component, [`Transformer`](/api/transformer), that lets you do multi-task learning and lets you save the transformer outputs for later use.